nberenbold/nofakemail-rails/README.md

 # Nofakemail

-TODO: Write a gem description
+Nofakemail a simple gem to check if a given E-Mail-Address is linked to a Trash-Mail Provider

 ## Installation